 Stephen Mallinder is regarded as one of the key influences on contemporary electronic and popular music culture.

-The first release, Extended Play in 1978, represented the first domestic release for Rough Trade Records, the UK's foremost independent label was followed by to A Factory Sampler, the debut release for the seminal British record label, Factory Records (Various Artists, 1978).
+The first release by Mallinder’s group Cabaret Voltaire, Extended Play in 1978, represented the first domestic release for Rough Trade Records, the UK's foremost independent label.
+It was followed by a contribution to A Factory Sampler, the debut release for the seminal British record label, Factory Records (Various Artists, 1978).
 The group went on to make over 30 albums for labels including Virgin and EMI, and recently reissued a series of box sets though Mute Records, all to critical acclaim.

 Stephen has recorded and toured extensively in Europe, USA, Japan and Australia and continues to record and play, currently recording and touring as Wrangler, with recent releases under the names Hey Rube and Kula, Cobby & Mallinder.